Hitchwiki/heatchmap/README.md

 ## Prerequisites

-The up-to-date raw map is [on huggingface](https://huggingface.co/datasets/tillwenke/heatchmap-map), the model used to calculate it can be found there [as well](https://huggingface.co/tillwenke/heatchmap-model).
+The up-to-date raw map is [on huggingface](https://huggingface.co/datasets/Hitchwiki/hitchhiking-heatmap), the model used to calculate it can be found there [as well](https://huggingface.co/Hitchwiki/heatchmap-models).

 Both - model and map - are updated monthly using the latest data from `hitchmap.com`.
-The update is performed using this packege in a [huggingface space](https://huggingface.co/spaces/tillwenke/heatchmap-space) which is triggered from out side via [GitHub actions](https://github.com/tillwenke/heatchmap-space-scheduler/tree/main).
+The update is performed by running [this script](https://github.com/Hitchwiki/hitchhiking-heatmap-generator).

 ## Just getting the map
 With the above prerequisites still running you can get the latest map as shown in https://github.com/Hitchwiki/hitchhiking.org.